-You can create a gateway list that contains IP addresses for multiple FortiGate units.
-FortiClient searches for IP addresses in its subnet in the gateway IP list and connects to the FortiGate in the list that is in the same subnet as the host system.
+You can create a gateway list that contains IP addresses for multiple FortiGates.
+FortiClient searches for IP addresses in its subnet in the gateway list and connects to the FortiGate in the list that is in the same subnet as the host system.

 If FortiClient cannot find any FortiGates in its subnet, it attempts to connect to the first reachable FortiGate in the list, starting from the top.
-The order of the list is maintained as it was configured in the gateway list.
+FortiClient maintains the list order as configured in the gateway list.